 Textbroker will also evaluate your accepted articles and assign them a rating.
 The better your articles, the higher your rating and payment per word.

 That I like most about Textbroker is that you do not have to write long articles.
 Many client requests are for 150-250 word articles.
 Coupled with the higher than average payment per word, that means I can easily turn out 2-3 articles in one evening and make a quick $15 or so.
-What I don’t like about Textbroker is that you need to wait a long time for payout; the site pays everyone only once monthly, on the 10th of the month.
+What I don’t like about Textbroker is that you need to wait a long time for payout; the site pays everyone only once a month, on the 10th of the month (update: as of now, Textbroker pays out weekly.
+Thanks Jennifer!).

 This post was written by Halina.
 When not hunting out money-making opportunities online, Halina can be found making money on Associated Content at the following site: Associated Content.